SAP/ownid-developer-tutorial/src/gigya.md

 You can link your existing account with OwnID.
 It will enable passwordless login for you.

-Next code will show how integrate OwnID link widget into your site.
+Next code will show how to integrate OwnID link widget into your site.

 `onlink` callback will be called after accounts will be linked.